What It’s Like For A Plus-Size Person To Shop For Jeans At Old Navy

 This is exactly why we need more brands thinking of retail in an inclusive way.
 I paid a visit to the Old Navy store in Downtown Brooklyn to shop for a new pair of jeans and get a feel for the changes that were implemented back in August 2021, to see if the experience still lived up to the hype.
 Upon arriving at the store, it took only moments to confirm that the retailer has maintained its promise of a revolutionized shopping experience for plus-size people by making their experience identical to straight-sized customers.
 It was pretty weird (in a good way) seeing a style of denim stocked through size 28, but it was also a very lovely feeling too.

 After walking around the shop and browsing other styles online, I’ve narrowed down some styles that I think are worth your attention.
 I personally tried on the High-Waisted Button-Fly O.G.
-Straight Off White Jeans and Fit You 3 sizes in 1 Extra High-Waisted Rockstar Super Skinny Black Jeans and loved them, and I included a few more pairs from the brand’s assortment that I think are worth checking out.
+Straight Off White Jeans and Fit You 3 sizes in 1 Extra High-Waisted Rockstar Super Skinny Black Jeans and both fit well, and I included a few more pairs from the brand’s assortment that I think are worth checking out.
 From the perfect pair of full-length wide-leg jeans to the high-waisted straight-leg jeans of your dreams, there’s a pair of denim meant to rock every world.

 Old Navy Extra High-Waisted Black-Wash Cut-Off Wide-Leg Jeans, $44.99